Cundy Street Quarter

 You said, we did

-Many respondents wanted to maintain the residential feel along Ebury Street.
-Therefore, we have reduced the number of proposed shops along Ebury Street to retain the relationship with the surrounding homes.
+We have reduced the number of proposed shops along Ebury Street to retain the residential feel and relationship with the surrounding homes.

-Following feedback in June, we amended the designs and servicing strategy to ensure no vehicular access is required in Elizabeth Place Gardens to maintain the pedestrian environment throughout the area.
+Amended the designs and servicing strategy to ensure no vehicular access is required in Elizabeth Place Gardens.

 Terms and Conditions →